mysticfalconvt/north-country-chamber-of-commerce/chamber-app-plan.md

 ## Ongoing Operations

 - [ ] Who will manage content after launch?
 - [ ] Do you need training?
-(Recommend 1-2 hours)
+(Recommend 2-3 hours: content management + payment processing)
 - [ ] What happens if something breaks?
 (Support expectations)
 - [ ] Who handles member support questions about their logins?
 - [ ] Any plans for future features?
 (Mobile app, e-commerce, etc.)

+## Payments & Membership

+- [ ] Do you currently accept credit card payments?
+Do you have a Stripe account?
+- [ ] What are your current membership tiers and pricing?
+- [ ] How often are dues collected?
+(Annual, monthly, quarterly?)
+- [ ] Do you offer any complimentary memberships?
+- [ ] Should renewals be automatic (recurring) or manual?
+- [ ] Who handles membership payment questions and issues?
+- [ ] What information do you need on the membership application?
+- [ ] Do members need approval before being charged?
+- [ ] What happens when a membership expires?
+Grace period?
+- [ ] Do you offer proration for mid-year joins?

+## Event Applications

+- [ ] Which events require applications?
+(ChiliFest confirmed, others?)
+- [ ] What information do you collect on event applications?
+- [ ] Is there an application fee?
+Should it be collected online?
+- [ ] Who reviews and approves applications?
+- [ ] What's the typical timeline for application review?
+- [ ] Do applicants need to be chamber members?
+- [ ] Should applicants receive automated confirmation emails?

 ## Nice-to-Haves (Future Phases)

+**Now In Scope (Phase 1):**
-- [ ] Online membership payment/dues via Stripe?
+- ✅ Online membership payment/dues via Stripe
+- ✅ Interactive map of member businesses
+- ✅ Event application system (ChiliFest, AquaFest)

+**Future Considerations:**
-- [ ] Job board for member businesses?
+- [ ] Job board for member businesses
-- [ ] Deals/coupons/specials from member businesses?
+- [ ] Deals/coupons/specials from member businesses
-- [ ] Newsletter integration (Mailchimp, Constant Contact)?
+- [ ] Newsletter integration (Mailchimp, Constant Contact)
-- [ ] Event RSVPs or ticketing for ChiliFest/AquaFest?
+- [ ] Event RSVPs or ticketing for ChiliFest/AquaFest
-- [ ] Member-only content areas (beyond profile editing)?
+- [ ] Member-only content areas (exclusive resources, discounts)
-- [ ] Interactive map of member businesses?
-- [ ] Integration with Vermont tourism sites?
+- [ ] Integration with Vermont tourism sites
-- [ ] Photo gallery/contest functionality?
+- [ ] Photo gallery/contest functionality
+- [ ] Mobile app for members
+- [ ] QR code check-in for events
+- [ ] Business analytics dashboard (profile views, clicks)

 ---